prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-2-writing-your-first-schema.md

 You'll see some feedback from your IDE that you're missing a `resolve` property.
 Go ahead and try to implement it, letting the autocompletion guide you.

-> You might be wondering why Nexus hasn't complained about misisng resolvers in some other cases so far.
+> You might be wondering why Nexus hasn't complained about missing resolvers in some other cases so far.
 The answer is a more advanced topic that we'll cover later.

 ```ts
 import { schema } from 'nexus'